v-novaltd/LCEVCdec/docs/building_linux.md

 Most of these steps only need to be done once.
 The exceptions are: when you *edit* files, you will obviously need to *build* again (`cmake . --build`, or click 'build' in an IDE); and, when you *add* files, you will typically need to update `Sources.cmake` and then *cmake and build* again.

+The commands blocks below are, unless otherwise specified, intended to be run in a shell prompt that has it's current directory as the root of the checked out `LCEVCdec` repository.

 ---

 ## Requirements